AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/understanding-tags/use-tags-in-a-program.md

    ![](assets/image2014-9-23-15-3a45-3a0.png)

-1. Faites glisser et déposez une balise dans la trame.
+1. Faites glisser une balise sur la trame.

    ![](assets/image2014-9-23-15-3a45-3a13.png)